TAPS Working Group

 *

-Connection Context: A set of stored properties across Connections,
+Connection Context: A set of stored properties Properties across Connections,

 such as cached protocol state, cached path state, and heuristics,